Ronik22/PyPad/README.md

 # PyPad
-A Notepad like app written in Python
+A Notepad like app written in Python with some additional features.